DataDog/stratus-red-team/docs/faq.md

 ## How does Stratus Red Team persist state?

-Stratus Red Team persists its state in `$HOME/.stratus-red-team`.
+Stratus Red Team persists its state in `$HOME/.stratus-red-team`, under one directory per attack technique.

+If you set a correlation ID, the state of that execution is stored one level deeper, in `$HOME/.stratus-red-team/<technique-id>/<correlation-id>`, so that concurrent executions of the same attack technique do not share a Terraform state.
+See [Concurrent executions](./user-guide/concurrent-executions.md).

 ## How can I add my own attack techniques to Stratus Red Team?